iszell/bitfire/readme+4.txt

 The structure of the latest binary release:
  - acme/
    - acme.exe: ACME cross-assembler version 0.96.2
+   - docs/: all the docs TXT files for ACME
  - bitfire/
    - bitnax.exe: packer based on doynax.
    - d64write.exe: image writer tool that can copy files to disk image in normal and Bitfire format.
+   - installer_c64.prg: The original C64 version of Bitfire.
+   - loader_*_c64.inc: include files contating all important routine and memory addresses of the C64 loader.
    - installer_plus4_multi.prg: Installer for 1541/1551 with drive detection.
    - loader_*_plus4_multi.inc: include files contating all important routine and memory addresses of the 1541/1551 loader.